hegdeashwin/Backbone/Application/README.md

 Application Examples
 ====================

+This application example has been taken from "Net-Tutsplus".
+So the credit goes to Nettuts website which provided the backbone application example.

+You can have a look <a href="http://net.tutsplus.com/tutorials/javascript-ajax/build-a-contacts-manager-using-backbone-js-part-1/" target="_blank">here</a>.

-The goal of this file is to provide the basic understanding
+The goal of this directory is to provide the basic understanding of the working application of Backbone.JS.

 <ol>
   <li>Example 1